Meet the research team…

 Siobhan is a member of the World Mental Health Survey Consortium, a Director of the Irish Association of Suicidology and an advisor to several organisations who provide services and interventions for mental health and suicide prevention.
 She sits on several national and international research committees.
 She has over 70 publications in peer-reviewed journals, including several ground breaking studies of mental health and suicidal behaviour in Northern Ireland.
 She is part of the World Mental Health Gender and Mental-Physical Comorbidity workgroups and led the world mental health paper linking mental illness with the subsequent development of cancer.

-Bethany Waterhouse-Bradley is a Research Associate in the Psychology Research Institute at Ulster University, Northern Ireland.
+Bethany Waterhouse-Bradley is a Lecturer in Health and social care policy in the School of Applied Social and Policy Sciences at Ulster University, Northern Ireland.
 She completed her PhD in Social Policy in 2012 at Ulster and taught in Social Policy, Sociology and the Transitional Justice Institute.
 Bethany worked in migration policy between Northern Ireland and Westminster before returning to take up an academic post in 2015.
 She has a strong interest in interdisciplinary examination of social justice issues and her research explores social movements, claims-making and agency in traditionally excluded groups.
 She has worked as a researcher and support practitioner across a range of services including homelessness, migration and asylum, ageing and dementia.

 Jana Ross joined the Veterans’ Health and Wellbeing research group as a Research associate in September 2016.
 She completed her BSc in Psychology at The University of Liverpool and her MSc in Foundations of Clinical Psychology at Bangor University.
 After that she worked as a Therapeutic care worker in Residential Community Care Ltd., supporting adults with learning disabilities and autism.
 Jana then completed her PhD, which focused on assessing the diagnostic criteria for Posttraumatic stress disorder (PTSD).
 She has published in a number of academic journals and her research interests are trauma and mental health, particularly PTSD.